University undergraduate graduation requirements (baccalaureate)

 Graduation with academic recognition

-The cumulative GPA determines the designation, as shown in the academic recognition table below.
+Undergraduate students may qualify for graduation with academic recognition for a baccalaureate degree.
+The ASU cumulative GPA determines the designation, as shown in the academic recognition table below.

-Academic Recognition | |
+| Academic recognition | |

-Cumulative GPA | Designation |
+| ASU cumulative GPA | Designation |

-3.40–3.59 | cum laude |
+| 3.40–3.59 | cum laude |

-3.60–3.79 | magna cum laude |
+| 3.60–3.79 | magna cum laude |

-3.80–4.00 | summa cum laude |
+| 3.80–4.00 | summa cum laude |

 The cumulative GPA for these designations is based on ASU resident coursework only.
 All designations of graduation with academic recognition are indicated on the diploma and the ASU transcript.
-Graduation with academic recognition applies only to undergraduate degrees.
+Graduation with academic recognition applies only to undergraduate bachelor's degrees.

-A student who has a baccalaureate degree from ASU and is pursuing a second baccalaureate degree at ASU (with a minimum of 30 hours of resident credit) is granted academic recognition on the second degree based on the credit hours earned subsequent to the posting of the first degree.
-If fewer than 56 credit hours are completed at ASU subsequent to completion of the first ASU degree, the level of academic recognition can be no higher than that obtained on the first degree.
-If 56 or more credit hours are completed at ASU after completion of the first ASU degree, the level of academic recognition is based on the GPA earned for the second ASU degree.
-Inquiries about graduation with academic recognition may be directed to University Registrar Services.
+A student who has a baccalaureate degree from ASU and is pursuing a second baccalaureate degree at ASU (with a minimum of 30 additional hours of resident credit) is granted academic recognition on the second degree based on the credit hours earned after the posting of the first degree.

 Additional degrees